Radiology Lead Apron for X-Ray & Radiation Protection

 11. Do lead aprons expire?

-Lead aprons usually do not have a fixed expiry like medicines, but their protective core can get damaged over time.
+Lead aprons usually do not have a fixed expiry like medicines, but the protective core can get damaged over time.
 Regular inspection is necessary to confirm whether the apron is still fit for use.

 12. How often should lead aprons be inspected?